texastribune/data-visuals-guides/code-linting.md

 ###`Sublime​Linter-contrib-scss-lint`

 This is your SCSS or Sass linter.
-It'll point out things like forgetting to pit a space between your class name and the bracket or when you forget to alphabetize attributes.
+It'll point out things like forgetting to put a space between your class name and the bracket or when you forget to alphabetize attributes.

 Open your command palatte in Sublime and type `contrib-scss` and you should see `SublimeLinter-contrib-scss-lint`.
 Install it...